Churchill Fellowship Investigation

 I was repeatedly told that while legally acceptable, there is still a strong tendency for donor treatment and surrogacy to be hidden.
 Domestic families who are using a surrogate commonly wear fake “bellies” and while IPs are encouraged to meet their surrogates at least once, this is still not common.
 I am aware that some psychologists work hard to provide counselling which allays the common fears about how a child might react to being born as a result of donation or surrogacy, but it sounds like there is a long way to go in this respect.

 Donor cycles aim to stimulate around 12-14 eggs and genetic testing is not routinely recommended unless there is a known history of chromosomal issues (although it can be arranged if requested).
-(Pre-implanation genetic diagnosis would be recommended for an older IP hoping to use her own eggs).
+(Pre-implantation genetic diagnosis would be recommended for an older IP hoping to use her own eggs).
 Sex selection is only permitted (by law) if there is known gender-related genetic issues.
 Following embryo transfer, surplus embryos can be cryopreserved, destroyed or on-donated.
 Egg cycle “splitting” is not an option.

 I am told that in Russia, the success rate from embryo transfer to surrogates is just over 50%.
 Ukraine clinics give a success rate of around 35%.
 I am unclear of the commonly quoted pregnancy rate for Georgia.